Public Communication of Science & Technology: A Brief Introduction to Resources

 For general information about science communication with the public, see the website of the International Network on Public Communication of Science and Technology (pcst.co).

-For more general resources on science communication that go beyond “public communication,” see www.scidev.net, which has a section on science publishing and an “e-guide” to science communication.
-Both are oriented toward developing countries, but apply to the whole world.
+For more general resources on science communication that go beyond “public communication,” see www.scidev.net, which has various materials on science communication.
+They are oriented toward developing countries, but apply to the whole world.

 I frequently receive requests for information in two areas: courses and introductory readings (both for practical advice and for those studying science communication).
 I’ve put below a few preliminary lists of those items.